Public Questions, Submissions and Petitions

 • state the name and address of the person who arranged the petition for correspondence to be delivered to.
 Correspondence is not sent to all the signatures on the petition.

-Petitions should be presented to Council by a Councillor.
 The Councillor presenting the petition is required to read the petition and if necessary, request that it be referred for an Officer’s report.